DanielMoscoso/100day_challenge/Readme.txt

 		 module so it would be better written.
 And the 'middle_line' module was modified so the shape and color of the turtles remained constants.
 		-Updated 'To Do' list.
+		-Paddles move up or down: the paddle methods for going up and down are now correctly implemented, and the 'move()' method from the 'snake' module has been adapted.
+Now there are 2 methods; one for moving up and the other for moving down.
+The 'up()' and 'down()' methods have been adapted for the paddle class too.
 ===============================================================================